Beats On The Bayou

 TLDR - Played a gig at the legendary Tipitina’s in New Orleans; Bucket list achievement.

 New Orleans; The only place in the American south where you can eat your weight in Gumbo (or Beignets) AND be bombarded by enough Jazz to question your career choices.
-It isn’t just the birth place of Jazz — it’s a musical mecca; the holy city every musician should visit at least once in their life.
+It isn’t just the birth place of Jazz — it’s a musical mecca; a holy city every musician should visit at least once.
 Growing up listening to Louis Armstrong, the Neville Brothers, Dr. John, and Irma Thomas certainly leaves an impression; finding myself walking Bourbon st. and visiting the places these musicians came into their own was an enlightening experience to say the least.

-A tour of the French Quarter puts you within ear shot of no less than a dozen different live bands at any given moment; each of which contributing to the cities authenticity and bustling social sphere — Inbetween mounds of powdered sugar and the copious amounts of voodoo shops, you start to really see what this city is about.
+A tour of the French Quarter puts you within ear shot of no less than a dozen different live bands at any given moment; each of which contributing to the cities authenticity and bustling social sphere — Inbetween the copious amounts of street hustlers and voodoo shops, you start to get an idea of what this city is about.

 It isn’t particularly well known outside of my “circle” of people that I’ve been an active musician for over 20 years (drummer).
 In my younger years I had the privilege of touring Colorado; but as I got older I found myself leaning more into studio work and dove into as many different genre’s as I could — ending up on a few progressive metal albums I’m particularly proud of.

-As chance would have it, that experience landed me in a band alongside Eden’s Curse & James Labrie (Dream Theater) bassist Paul Logue — and an elite frontline of other very talented musicians from around the world (seriously).
-I was sent down to the Big Easy for work, with the added objective of playing at the legendary Tipitina’s (right on the Mississippi) alongside this talented group of people.
+As chance would have it, that experience landed me in a band alongside Eden’s Curse & James Labrie (Dream Theater) bassist Paul Logue — and an elite frontline of other talented musicians from around the world (seriously).
+I was given the opportunity to perform in the Big Easy at the legendary Tipitina’s with these musicians… while on a work trip 😎.

 Tipitina’s Stage